Taipan!: Gameplay

 Goods may be stored in the warehouse in Hong Kong, while waiting for prices to rise.
 However, purchases left in the warehouse may be stolen if left too long.
 Rates of theft are higher with higher-end commodities such as opium or silk.

 Note: A bug in the original game allows the player to overpay the moneylender, acquiring "negative debt".
 This "negative debt" will accumulate interest very quickly, and will count towards the player's net worth.
 As the game's vocabulary of number words ends at "trillion", this can cause the game to display garbage instead of the player's correct net worth.
 This has been fixed in the online "for browsers" version of the game.

 Runner's Gambit: When attacked by ships an effective escape strategy is to do nothing and wait until the crew asks, "Taipan, what shall we do??" and then immediately pressing 'R' for run.
 This strategy which usually results in a quick escape may only work on the Apple II version.

 Throughout the game, the player is sometimes offered the opportunity to purchase ship upgrades.
 When this happens, the player can trade their old ship for a larger one with fifty extra units of cargo space by paying some money.

 Guns are also occasionally offered to the player for varying prices, when arriving in a harbor.
 More guns mean more firepower (and subsequently also larger fleets attacking), but also require 10 units of valuable cargo-space in the hold.

 When being attacked by hostile ships, the player may decide to either "run" or "fight".
 Dropping cargo overboard increases the chance of escaping if the player decides to run.
 In order to fight, the ship must be equipped with guns.
 When hit by enemy fire, the ship gets damaged, and occasionally a gun is lost.
 If the ship's condition reaches zero percent, it will sink, and the game ends.
-But if the player succeeds in sinking all hostile ships, they earn some booty (cash).
+But if the player succeeds in sinking all hostile ships, he earns some booty (cash).